Teradata/stacki-wiki/Install-Frontend.md

 ![](https://github.com/StackIQ/stacki/wiki/images/stacki_config_step_6c.png)

-The "Id" column will denotes pallets loaded from a DVD and the "Network" column denotes pallets from a network.
+The "Id" column denotes pallets loaded from a DVD and the "Network" column denotes pallets from a network.
 Select all pallets you want to install.

 ![](https://github.com/StackIQ/stacki/wiki/images/stacki_config_step_6e.png)